shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/library/asyncio-task.rst

     >>> main()
     <coroutine object main at 0x1053bb7c8>

-To actually run a coroutine asyncio provides three main mechanisms:
+To actually run a coroutine, asyncio provides three main mechanisms:

 * The :func:`asyncio.run` function to run the top-level entry point "main()" function (see the above example.)